Vijila Sathyananth

 Vijila Sathyananth is an Indian politician, Educationalist and former Mayor of Tirunelveli Municipal Corporation.
 She represents Dravida Munnetra Kazhagam party.
 She also represents as a member in the party's general council.
 She is also a member in Rajya Sabha from 2014-20.
 She joined the DMK.

+She belongs to Christian CSI Pillai community.
+She served in AIADMK from 1998 to 2021, when she switched to DMK.